konantian/NotableNotebooks/notes/AlphaGo Comparison.md

   * Same overall design for three

 ## AlphaGoLee
+  * Much more RL than Fan
+  * Trained from AlphaGo selfplay games not from RL policy games anymore
+  * Larger neural net
+  * 3 handicap stones stronger than AlphaGoFan in self-play

 ## AlphaGoMaster
+  * Still uses handcrafted input features
+  * Still uses rollouts as part of evaluation
+  * Still uses initialization by SL net
+  * Mostly same architecture as AlphaGo Zero

 ## AlphaGoZero
   * Master the game of Go without human knowledge